MStar01/actionmonitor/README.md

 How it works
 ------------
 When the application starts, the database will be created.
-Then you have to open http://localhost:8080 and click on "Connect" button.
+Then you have to open http://localhost:8080 and enter your username then click on button.
 From here you can start sending messages, and you will be notified when a new one was received.
 In order to better test this you can open more than one tab, and you can chat from one tab to the other.

 Logs & DB
 ---------
 Every log files are located in the directory where you started from the application/tomcat/logs.
-In the same directory (where you started from the app) there you can find the database file also.
+In the same directory from where you started from the app.

 Testing
 -------